Adjusting player latency

 Latency is an unfortunate fact of life for certain speaker setups, and it’s especially annoying for a tool like Soundslice where it’s important for sound and visuals to line up.

-Fortunately, our player lets you set your latency to compensate for this — hence ensuring sound and visuals are indeed aligned nicely.
+Fortunately, our player lets you specify your latency to compensate for this — hence ensuring sound and visuals are indeed aligned nicely.

 How to adjust latency